 Let’s take a look at the outstanding features head to head.

-Both TradingView and StockCharts cover stocks, indexes, and cryptocurrency, the difference is StockCharts is US only, and TradingView is global.
+TradingView and StockCharts cover stocks, indexes, and cryptocurrency; the difference is that StockCharts is US-only, and TradingView is global.
 TradingView features a news stream and a vibrant and active social community of 10 million users sharing charts and ideas.
 StockCharts has no news or social component.

 |⚡ Features||Charts, News, Watchlists, Screening||Charts, Watchlists, Screening|

 |🎯 Best for||Stock, Fx & Crypto Traders||Stocks Only|

 |💻 OS||Web Browser||Web Browser|

 💸 TradingView vs. StockCharts Pricing

 TradingView and StockCharts offer access to their platforms for free; however, TradingView’s free service has more functionality than StockCharts.
 TradingView allows scanning and screening, backtesting, watchlists, and Candlestick chart recognition for free; with StockCharts, you must be a paying member for these benefits.

 TradingView pricing starts at $0 for the basic ad-supported plan, Pro costs $14.95, Pro+ $29.95, and Premium costs $59.95 monthly.
 Opting for a yearly subscription will reduce those costs by 16%, representing a significant saving.
 There is a $2 additional cost per exchange if you want real-time data.
 I recommend the Pro or Pro+ services to strike the right balance of power and price.